AMD

 | Dlss | - | DLSS 3 |

-| Cuda Cores | — | 3,072 |
+| CUDA Cores | - | 3,072 |

 The Bottom Line

-- Better memory bandwidth (288 GB/s)
+- More memory bandwidth (288 GB/s)

-- Higher power draw at 165WW
+- Higher power draw (165W)

 - Budget is your top priority

-- Lower power draw at 115WW
+- Lower power draw (115W)

-- Lower memory bandwidth (272 GB/s)
+- Less memory bandwidth (272 GB/s)

 - You want a cooler, more power-efficient build

-- You need better memory bandwidth
+- You need more memory bandwidth than 272 GB/s